Skip to contents

 which

 optional character value.
-If this is "??" then the read.adp.rdi() works by locating the indices in file at which data segments begin, and storing them as index in a list that is returned.
+If this is "??" then the only other parameters that are examined are file and debug, read.adp.rdi() works by locating the indices in file at which data segments begin, and storing them as index in a list that is returned.
 The other entry of the list is time, the time of the observation.

 encoding